 Regulatory compliance is a key condition for market access in MDx.
-Depending on the type of product and the geography,
+Depending on the type of product and the geography, various regulatory processes exist subject to which certain MDx devices need to be approved or cleared by regulators.

 3.6.1 / PRODUCTS